jcorporation/myGPIOd/PROTOCOL.md

 ### gpioget {gpio number}

-Gets the current value of an output gpio.
+Gets the current value of a configured input gpio.

 **Response**

 ```
 OK
-gpio:{gpio number}
 value:{0|1}
 END
 ```

 ### gpioset {gpio number} {value}

-Sets the value of an output gpio.
+Sets the value of a configured output gpio.
 Valid values are:

-- 0 = low
-- 1 = high
+- 0, low, inactive
+- 1, high, active